srues2/ViolenceDetectionUsingGTAV/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.

-_For more examples, please refer to the [Documentation](https://example.com)_
+A number of sections are described below of how the project can be used.
+The project has passed a number of phases.
+The first phase consisted of data preparation and data augmentation.
+The second phase was to create the MobilNetSSD model and conduct the first experiments.
+Finally, the 3D CNN model was designed and different experiments were performed.

+### Data preprocessing
+### MobileNetSSD CNN model
+### 3D CNN model

 <!-- ROADMAP -->